tbep-tech/fib-dash/www/methods.md

 * <span style='color:#CC3231'>__D__</span>: 50-75% likelihood that the samples exceed the threshold
 * <span style='color:#800080'>__E__</span>: > 75% likelihood that the samples exceed the threshold

-For the baywide assessments, the score categories are assigned to both individual stations and for each bay segment, whereas scores are only assigned to stations for the EPCHC data.
+For the baywide assessments, the score categories are assigned to both individual stations and for each bay segment, whereas scores are only assigned to stations for the EPCHC and Manatee County data.
 The stations for the baywide assessments were chosen specifically as downstream endpoints that drain directly into each bay segment, whereas the EPCHC and Manatee County stations are more distributed throughout the watershed.
 The bay segment score categories are based on the aggregate of all samples from each station that drain into that segment.

 #### Map summaries